warloxactual/dotspell/README.md

 Eventually a good percentage of these either end up prompting confirmation requests or even possibly signing the email up successfully.
 We have no metric for successful sign ups and even 0.01% successful signups would permanently render an email address unusable.
+However, the point is to trigger the confirmation emails from legitimate sources and use up all of their free email data not necessarily to successfully sign the email address up for newsletters.

 ### Documentation